openbabel/documentation/UseTheLibrary/CSharp.rst

   1. :file:`OBDotNet.dll` is included in the Open Babel source distribution in :file:`scripts/csharp`.
 To compile a CSharp application that uses this (e.g. the example program shown below), use a command similar to the following::

-       gmcs example.cs /reference:../openbabel-2.3.0/scripts/csharp/OBDotNet.dll
+       gmcs example.cs /reference:../openbabel-2.3.1/scripts/csharp/OBDotNet.dll

   2. To run this on MacOSX or Linux you need to compile the CSharp bindings as described in the section :ref:`Compile bindings`.
 This creates :file:`lib/libopenbabel_csharp.so` in the build directory.
-You should rename this file to :file:`lib/libopenbabelcsharp.so` to work around a minor bug in the 2.3.0 release.

   3. Add the location of :file:`OBDotNet.dll` to the environment variable MONO_PATH.
-Add the location of :file:`libopenbabelcsharp.so` to the environment variable LD_LIBRARY_PATH.
+Add the location of :file:`libopenbabel_csharp.so` to the environment variable LD_LIBRARY_PATH.
 Additionally, if you have not installed Open Babel globally you should set BABEL_LIBDIR to the location of the Open Babel library and BABEL_DATADIR to the :file:`data` directory.

   4. Run :file:`example.exe`::